 Serve with a garlicky tahini sauce to drizzle over top.

-To make this dish completely vegan, use vegetable broth in place of chicken broth.
+To make this dish completely vegan, instead of using chicken broth, use vegetable broth as you would if making vegan paella.

 While stuffed vegetables, like stuffed peppers, are a wonderful way to get more nutrient-dense ingredients into your weekly meals, the filling is what really makes or breaks the dish.
 Our version of stuffed eggplants includes a hearty yet flavorful filling.